Absolute measurement of the exchange interaction in an InSb quantum well using Landau-level tunnelling spectroscopy: Results

-We see that the Zeeman term in \cref{Eq:SandZ} is unaffected by non-parabolicity due to the product $m^*g^*$ being independent of $\Lambda$.
-The Rashba spin-orbit term in \cref{Eq:SandZ} is also is unaffected by non-parabolicity as both $\omega_\text{c}$ and the Rashba parameter $\alpha$ are inversely proportional to $m^*$.\cite{Andrada1994} The Landau energies including non-parabolicity is therefore
+We see that the Zeeman term $Z$ is unaffected by non-parabolicity due to the product $m^*g^*$ being independent of $\Lambda$.
+The Rashba term $S$ is also is unaffected by non-parabolicity as both $\omega_\text{c}$ and the Rashba parameter $\alpha$ scale inversely with $m^*$\cite{Andrada1994}.
+The Landau energies including non-parabolicity is therefore

 The Landau level energies can be extracted by taking the positive solutions to this quadratic equation.
 To fit a Landau fan to the data, there are now four material-specific fitting parameters which include $m^*(\Gamma)$, $|g^*(\Gamma)|$, $\Lambda$ and $\alpha$.
 To reduce the number of free fitting parameters the values of $\Lambda=4.0$~eV$^{-1}$ and $\alpha=0.1$~eV\AA\cite{Li2012} were fixed.
 The latter has minimal effect on the Landau fan plot at the fields used in this study.
-Due to the downward shift of the $\nu=1$ level above 4~T, fitting to the extracted Landau level peaks beyond this point where ignored for the $\nu=1$ level.

 Robust fitting was found with $|g^*(\Gamma)|=50$, $m^*(\Gamma)=0.0145m_0$, $E_1=-47$~meV using a leverage factor $f=7.0$~V/eV which is defined as the bias voltage required to produce a relative energy shift of $E_1$ with respect to the upper filled state in the $\delta$-layer, see \cref{fig:IV} inset (b).
-The value of $m^*(\Gamma)$ is higher than predicted by \cref{Eq:m*}, although it is within the experimentally measured range.
+See Supplementary Materials for more details of the fitting process.
+The value of $m^*(\Gamma)$ is higher than predicted from $\mathbf{k\cdot p}$ theory, although it is within the experimentally measured range.
 The agreement of the fitting parameters with those predicted from theory, see \cref{tab:compare} for summary, provides confidence in the value of the obtained leverage factor, which ultimately determines the magnitude of the observed shift in energy of the first Landau level above 4~T. We discount the possibility of a field dependence on the leverage factor as the fit to the Landau fan plot for $\nu=2$ maintains good accuracy well beyond 4~T, past the stage at which the shift in the $\nu=1$ level becomes evident.

 The measured shift in energy $E_\text{ex}$ of the $\nu=1$ level is shown in \cref{fig:E_ex} as a function of the magnetic field.
 This was calculated by taking the difference between the sampled peak values in the measured data from the expected Landau level energy using the best-fit parameters in \cref{tab:compare}.
 In a magnetic field of 11~T the observed shift is approximately 11~meV, at a field where the majority of electrons occupy the ground state Landau level.
 The relationship between this exchange energy shift and the electron occupation of Landau levels will be discussed in the next section.